Quantum Populations near Black-Hole Singularities: Macrop dia

-in the limit $\varepsilon\rightarrow 0$.
-This is consistent with the analysis of generalized Kasner space-times by Belinskii, Khalatnikov and Lifshitz: In the vicinity of space-like singularities, but still in the domain of general relativity, the spatial variation of local quantities is insignificant compared to temporal gradients.
-In the asymptotic region, the asymptotic kernel (\ref{resold}) implies for the wave functional (\ref{Gauss}) of the Gaussian ground state that
+where $\cong$ refers to the limit $\varepsilon\rightarrow 0$.
+Our result is reminiscent of the analysis of Kasner spacetimes by Belinskii, Khalatnikov and Lifshitz: In the vicinity of space-like singularities, but still in the domain of general relativity, the spatial variations of local quantities are insignificant compared to temporal gradients.
+This is also similar to asymptotic silence \cite{an05} which describes how the particle horizon shrinks in homogeneous but anisotropic spacetimes bordering on a spacelike singularity.
+All spatial correlations vanish eventually.